Yoda is yoga. Yoga is Yoda.

 Fear is the path to the dark side (Ahimsa – non-violence)… always pass on what you have learned (Svadhaya – self study)… train yourself to let go of everything you fear to lose (Isvara Pranidhana – surrender)… all of Yoda’s teachings are basically the Yamas and the Niyamas.

-Yoda meditates, he is tiny and yet has amazing strength (like yoga – you don’t have to be a bodybuilder to balance on your arms, strength is found on the inside).
+Yoda meditates, he is tiny and yet has amazing strength (like in yoga where you don’t have to be a bodybuilder to balance on your arms, strength is found on the inside).

-And as a result his inner strength IS his outer strength.
+And as a result Yoda’s inner strength IS his outer strength.

 He teaches Luke to concentrate (Dharana – sixth limb of yoga), focus (Dhyana – seventh limb of yoga), but most importantly FEEL (asana – third limb of yoga).